gem5/website/_pages/documentation/general_docs/memory_system/replacement_policies.md

 The victim is chosen using the reference frequency.
-The least referenced entry is chosen to be evicted, regardless of the amount of times it has been touched, or how long has passed since its last touch.
+The least referenced entry is chosen to be evicted, regardless of the amount of times it has been touched, or how much time has passed since its last touch.

 First-In, First-Out (FIFO) {#first_in_first_out_fifo}
 --------------------------